European commission

 Turkey needs to exploit its regional potential more effectively in order to enable innovative and sustainable growth.
 Smart specialisation provides the right tool for this, as it focuses on what is already there: existing strengths and development potential.

-With the CEDIS3 project – ‘Capacity Enhancement for Development and Implementation of Smart Specialisation Strategies in Türkiye's Regions’ – the Turkish government and the European Union want to lay the foundations for this.
-The aim is to enable national and regional actors in Turkey to develop and implement viable strategies.
+With the CEDIS3 project – “Capacity Enhancement for Development and Implementation of Smart Specialization Strategies in Türkiye's Regions” – the Turkish government and the European Union wanted to lay the foundations for this.
+The goal: to enable national and regional actors in Turkey to develop and implement sustainable strategies.

-Prognos is supporting the project on behalf of the European Union.
+Prognos supported the project on behalf of the European Union.

-Smart specialisation is a strategy-driven economic transformation of regions.
-The idea is that regions should not try to do a little bit of everything, but rather invest in areas where they already have relatively strong skills or see particular development potential – so-called regional strengths or niche advantages.
+Smart specialization was a strategy-driven economic transformation of regions.
+The idea was that regions should not do “a little bit of everything,” but rather invest specifically in those areas where they already had relatively strong competencies or saw particular development potential – so-called regional strengths or “niche” advantages.

-Prognos is part of the consortium led by DAI Global Belgium SRL and, as part of the CEDIS3 project, advises national and regional actors in Turkey on the development and implementation of smart specialisation strategies.
+Prognos was part of the consortium led by DAI Global Belgium SRL and, as part of the CEDIS3 project, advised national and regional actors in Turkey on the development and implementation of smart specialization strategies.

-The project is divided into three main areas:
+The project was divided into three main areas:

-We are assisting with the establishment of a national Smart Specialisation Advisory Board, which will act as a central advisory body.
-Using proven analysis tools, workshops and strategy methods, we are helping our Turkish partners to develop tailor-made development strategies.
+We supported the establishment of a national Smart Specialisation Advisory Board, which served as a central advisory body.
+Using proven analysis tools, workshops, and strategy methods, we helped our Turkish partners develop tailored development strategies.

 More information about the project